-State law requires that an $8.00 recording fee be collected at the time payment is made, and there is an additional charge of $4.00 per page after the first page.
-The clerk will estimate these charges.
-Overcharges will be returned to the buyer.
-Undercharges must be paid prior to recording.
+State law requires that an $38.00 recording fee be collected at the time payment is made, and there is an additional charge of $4.00 per page after the first page.

 After the Auction The court will hold a hearing approximately 30 days after the auction to determine whether to confirm the sales.
 Deeds cannot be issued until after confirmation of the sale.
 After filing, the deed will be mailed by the Register of Deeds to the buyer.